Local fibered right adjoints are polynomial: Fibered categories and fibered slices

 A category $\E$ is fixed throughout; for the main result, it should be a locally cartesian closed category (lccc) with a terminal object.
-For some of the considerations, it suffices that it is a category with finite limits, as in \cite{Streicher}.
-We also assume we have chosen pullbacks once and for all, so that for each arrow $a: J\to I$ we dispose of two functors
+For some of the considerations, it suffices that it is a category with finite limits, as in (Streicher 1999).
+We also assume we have chosen pullbacks once and for all, so that for each arrow $a: J\to I$ we have at our disposal two functors

 and if $\E$ is furthermore a lccc, the $a\upperstar$s have right adjoints

 which we also assume are chosen once and for all; so